 Preparing to take the Certification Exam

 Once you have registered to attempt the competency exam, you should prepare by reviewing related materials provided to you by the credentialing agency.
 Every agency has breakdown materials based upon their competency exams.
 Be sure to study every day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly enlarge your chances of passing the official exam.
-NPS provides full study materials, unlimited practice exams and three chances to attempt the national certification exam.
+NPS provides full study materials, unlimited practice exams and one chance to attempt the national certification exam.

 After you have passed the final exam, your credentials are hurriedly inputted in the national registry and a digital copy of your official certification is downloadable in your account.
 Your digital copy, paired with your NPS transcripts, should be downloaded and printed for use as proof of certification.